hmmclean/Data-Visualization-Project_Project-3/README.md

 * Project Rubric - Text file containing the standards for our assignment.
 * Data Transformation Jupyter Notebook - main code used for initial data cleaning.
 * MongoApp - PyMongo Jupyter Notebook used to provide information on loading cleaned CSVs into MongoDB and JSONifying them.
+* Assets - Images belonging to the repo.

 # Data Extraction, Transformation, and Loading
 - Below is a representation of our DTL process